Why We Celebrate Oktoberfest in September

 This field is hidden when viewing the form

-The first Oktoberfest celebrated the wedding of Crown Prince Ludwig (later King Ludwig I) and Princess Therese of Saxe-Hildburghausen on Oct.
-12, 1810.
+The first Oktoberfest celebrated the wedding of Crown Prince Ludwig (later King Ludwig I) and Princess Therese of Saxe-Hildburghausen on 12 October 1810 with a big horse race and party.

 So why September?
 I finally decided to look it up.
 In turns out the informal roots of Oktoberfest started back in the 15th century, with beer, according to the German Beer Institute.